edizmetin/ZygorGuidesViewer/README.md

 Overall, the plan is to make this project community-based since there is a massive amount of new quests / items added with Project Epoch, and I will not be able to go through all the content myself so I rely on the Epoch community to suggest leveling routes !

+IMPORTANT : NEW QUESTS / ROUTES WILL FIRST BE ADDED TO THE ZYGOR GUIDE.

 In order to contribute :